Resources for Hubble’s Tiny Tim Tool

 - Focus: User-supplied focus value in microns at the Secondary Mirror.
 The best estimated focus for a time period of interest is provided by the focus model.
 The focus model output can be used directly in this field without unit conversion.
 Entering zero for focus in this field will result in the generation of a PSF with no wavefront error in focus.

-The Tiny Tim web interface produces an output web page (example) containing:
+The Tiny Tim source code produces an output web page (example) containing:

 - an image illustrating the modeled PSF characteristics